ZhengMinghui1234/enfuzzer/README.md

 # EnFuzzer

 Tool for ensemble fuzzing, it works across most Linux distributions.
-So far, Enfuzzer has passed all the testcases and worked well on ubuntu, archlinux, centos, debian, fedora and opensuse.
+So far, Enfuzzer has passed all the testcases and worked well on ubuntu, archlinux, centos, debian, fedora, gentoo and opensuse.

 The latest version of enfuzzer was moved to http://166.111.80.238:8080/Enfuzz.php.